Endangered GOP senators are driving force for virus deal

 Democrats controlling the chamber could rubber-stamp Biden's Cabinet and judicial picks, if he wins, including likely Supreme Court vacancies.
 Even a narrow Democratic majority could reverse the GOP's 2017 tax cuts — and that's before the party considers eliminating the legislative filibuster that has been the defining characteristic of the chamber for decades.

-"This is the most important thing we need to be doing," Cornyn said Tuesday.
+"This is the most important thing we need to be doing," Cornyn said Tuesday of the coronavirus response measure.